-10.8.1 Any MOT advisory relating to tyres or brakes must be rectified before a licence is granted.
+10.8.1 Any MOT advisory relating to the safety of the vehicle and safety of the driver and passenger(s) must be rectified before a licence is granted.
 We also reserve the right to extend this requirement to other MOT advisories where we deem it necessary for the protection of the public.